Free Operations Manual Templates

 5. Emergency procedures

-A good operations manual should define what to do when things go wrong—the emergency plan of action.
-It should outline the steps to take in case of a specific crisis and the people designated for solving an emergency.
+A good operations manual defines what to do when things go wrong—the emergency plan of action.
+Outline the steps to take and the people designated for solving an emergency.

 6. Contact details